 Create Cross-Tenure Innovation Teams

 Deliberately structure project teams to include members at both ends of the tenure spectrum.
-Make this a design standard, not an occasional experiment.
+Make it policy, not aspiration.

 Incentivize Knowledge Transfer

 Include knowledge-sharing behaviors in performance reviews.
-Make it organizationally rational to teach what you know — and to learn from those who know differently.
+Make it organizationally rational — and personally rewarding — to teach what you know.

 Protect the Newcomer's Window

-The fresh perspective of a new employee has a shelf life of roughly 12–18 months before socialization closes it.
-Create structured forums for new employees to surface observations within that window — before the organization teaches them what to stop noticing.
+The fresh perspective of a new employee has a shelf life of 12–18 months.
+Create structured forums for new employees to surface observations before organizational socialization closes that window.

 Name the Dynamic Explicitly

-Leaders who say, in public, "We have experienced knowledge and emerging knowledge, and we need both" reduce the status anxiety that makes the tension adversarial.
-Naming it is an act of leadership.
+Leaders who say, in public, "we have experienced knowledge and emerging knowledge and we need both" reduce the status anxiety that makes the tension adversarial.
+Naming defuses.

 What emerges from this analysis is a case for generational intelligence as a distinct organizational capability — the ability to identify, translate, and integrate knowledge that is differentiated by experience, not just by discipline or function.